suchipi/atom-morpher/README.md

 * `name` is a required string.
 This is the name that will be shown in the list.
 * `description` is an optional string.
 If present, it will be displayed underneath the name in the list.
+* `variables` is an optional object, or function returning an object.
+  If present, after the user selects this transform, they will be prompted to enter values for these variables in another dialog.
+  If a function is given, it will be called with the same props as `onSelected` (except the `variables` values) and must return an object.
+  The key is the variable name, and the value is an object containing additional
+  options:
+  * `label` (default: variable name) - the label for the editor in the variables dialog
+  * `mini` (default: `true`) - if `false`, use a multiline editor
+  * `defaultValue` (default: empty string) - the initial value for the editor
 * `onSelected` is a required function that will be called when the user selects the transform.